MehrshadHeisenberg/JS_Challenges/explanation.md

-# Find similarities in arrays
+# The most frequent array element

 ## Challenge Description:

-Your task is to create a JavaScript function that finds the intersection of two arrays.
-The intersection of two arrays contains the elements that are common to both arrays.
+Challenge Title: Most Frequent Element Finder

-Your function should accept two arrays as input and return a new array containing the elements that appear in both arrays.
-The order of elements in the resulting array is not important.
+Challenge Description: You are tasked with creating a function that finds the most frequent element in an array.
+The function should take an array of elements as input and return the element that occurs the most frequently.

-For example, given the input arrays [1, 2, 3, 4] and [3, 4, 5, 6], the function should return [3, 4] since these are the elements that appear in both arrays.
+If there are multiple elements with the same highest frequency, the function should return the one that appears first in the array.

 ## Difficulty: Medium